WWII veteran takes to the air again to honor his late wife

 MOUNTAIN GREEN, Utah (AP) — A World War II veteran mourning his wife of 73 years has honored her memory with a flight in a plane like he once flew over France and Germany.

-KSL-TV reports that Bill Willis's wife Julia had always encouraged her husband to reflect on his war stories and fly again, but he tended to downplay his service escorting bombers and destroying transportation infrastructure.
+Bill Willis's wife, Julia, had always encouraged her husband to reflect on his war stories and fly again, but he tended to downplay his service, KSL-TV reported.

-But after Julia Willis died in April at age 95, he accepted an offer of a ride from a pilot at a rural Utah airport near his granddaughter's home in Kaysville.
+But after Julia Willis died in April at age 95, he accepted an offer of a ride from a pilot at a rural Utah airport in Morgan County, not far from his granddaughter's home in Kaysville.
+Bill Willis hadn't flown a Boeing PT-17 Stearman since 1948 and needed a little help putting on his parachute and getting into the front seat, but the craft was familiar.

-Bill Willis says it's going to be difficult to return to his home in Costa Mesa, California, but the trip helped him remember flying with his wife in the passenger seat.
+"I have flown that same kind of airplane with her up front and I was in the back," said the 97-year-old, remembering his wife.
+"I'd like to think she was sitting there with me."

+Granddaughter Steffoni Garner said she knows her grandmother watched the ride in spirit and would have been proud.
+"It was just meant to be," Garner said.